Sign up for parent teacher conferences using these links!

 To enroll into Howard Avenue Montessori, parents and guardians must participate in MPS’s 3 school Choice period during the first 3 weeks of February.
 Every year we open K3 seats with a limited number of K4 seats.
 Please contact the school at 935-0700 for a tour after October or if you have any questions.

 The Montessori method of education is based on the philosophy that children are able to reach their full potential through multi-age interactions in an inquiring, cooperative and encouraging atmosphere.
-Our staff focuses on fostering competent and responsible students who demonstrate creativity, concentration, coordination and independence in their work.
-The Montessori environment and the teachers ensure that our young learners build confidence in their abilities and exceed in their academic and social abilities.
+Our staff focuses on fostering independence and responsibility in students.
+Children demonstrate creativity, concentration, and leadership in their work and community.
+The Montessori environment and teachers ensure that our young learners build confidence in their abilities and exceed in their academic and social abilities.
 Montessori education nurtures the whole child and strives to creates a community of peace.